RSI Indicator Explained: How to Use the Relative Strength Index in Trading

 How to Use the Relative Strength Index with Other Indicators

-Traders can develop their own strategies and decide what combinations of indicators work best for them.
+Traders can develop their own strategies and decide what combinations of indicators work for them.
 However, there are some standard recommendations you may want to refer to.

-RSI and MACD
+RSI with MACD

 RSI and MACD (moving average convergence divergence) are oscillators.
 However, they measure momentum differently, which allows one to confirm the signals of another.
 Usually, traders look for RSI overbought/oversold signals and MACD divergence.
 For instance, when the RSI is in the oversold zone but the MACD has a bullish divergence with the price chart, traders consider this a confirmation of a coming price rise.
+Read our article RSI vs. MACD.

-RSI and Moving Averages
+RSI with Moving Averages

 • Numerous signals.
 The RSI provides different signals so traders with different trading approaches can add it to their tool list.

 • Numerous assets and timeframes.
-One of its advantages is that you can use RSI in any timeframe of any asset.
-What does RSI stand for in stocks?
+One of its advantages is that you can use the RSI on any timeframe of any asset.
+What does the RSI stand for in stocks?
 The same thing that it stands for in forex, commodity, and cryptocurrency* markets.

 • Simplicity.
 Despite the wide range of signals, it’s easy to remember them.
-If you are familiar with other oscillators, for instance, the Stochastic oscillator, you will quickly learn how to use the RSI.
+If you are familiar with other oscillators such as the stochastic oscillator, you will quickly learn how to use the RSI indicator.

 • Standard settings.
-Although you can change the period of the RSI, its standard period of 14 will be effective for many trading strategies.
+Although you can change the period of the RSI, its standard period of 14 is used in many trading strategies.

 • Working signals.
-The RSI is one of the most popular trading tools as its signals are reliable.
-However, the reliability depends on trader skills and market conditions.
+The RSI is one of the most popular trading tools.
+However, the reliability of its signals depends on trader skills and market conditions.

 • Weak at trend reversals.
 The indicator may provide early signals when spotting trend reversal.

 • False signals.
-The relative strength index isn’t very effective in ranging markets, so it can provide false signals.
+The relative strength index isn't a very popular tool in ranging markets.

 Final Thoughts